the-events-calendar/the-events-calendar/readme.txt

 = [5.15.0] 2022-05-17 =

 * Feature - Update Events menu to work with the new admin pages structure.
 [ET-1335]
+* Language - 1 new strings added, 395 updated, 2 fuzzied, and 3 obsoleted

 = [5.14.1] 2022-03-17 =